Credit Information in Earnings Calls: Channels

 Why would CDS spreads react to publicly available credit-relevant information with a lag?
 Since our CDS contracts reflect anticipated default risk and risk premia over the next five years, on-the-run CDS spreads (i.e., those of the most recent five-year contract) may react to public fundamental information slowly, if that information changes the firm's future, but not present, credit risk.
 For example, consider a company that announces it will reduce its credit risk by issuing equity and buying back debt in year six.
 The current five-year CDS may not change at all because it still covers five credit-risky years.
 But the new five-year CDS in one year, which will cover the firm's high credit risk for four years and one year of low credit risk, will predictably trade at a lower spread than the current five-year CDS.
 In two years, the new five-year CDS contract will predictably trade at a still lower spread as its ratio of high- to low-risk years is even lower, and so on.
 CDS contracts may thus rationally react more slowly to public information than stock prices, because the latter reflect {\it all} future cash flows, and not only those over the next five years.

-We continue to use the full-sample text model in this section.
+We use the full-sample text model in this section.
 Investors who fully paid attention to the credit relevant portions of earnings calls would have been able to extract much more information than our full-sample text model can capture; but this model is as close as we can get to the full information set that would have been available to attentive investors.
-A fully out-of-sample analysis is performed in Section \ref{s:oos}.